awsdocs/amazon-rds-user-guide/doc_source/CHAP_MySQL.md

 | `Asia/Baghdad` | `Australia/Adelaide` | `US/Pacific` |
 | `Asia/Baku` | `Australia/Brisbane` | `UTC` |

-## Known issues and limitations for MySQL on Amazon RDS<a name="MySQL.Concepts.KnownIssuesAndLimitations"></a>
+## Known issues and limitations for Amazon RDS for MySQL<a name="MySQL.Concepts.KnownIssuesAndLimitations"></a>

-There are some known issues and limitations for working with MySQL on Amazon RDS\.
-For more information, see [Known issues and limitations for MySQL on Amazon RDS](MySQL.KnownIssuesAndLimitations.md)\.
+There are some known issues and limitations for working with MySQL on Amazon RDS for MySQL\.
+For more information, see [Known issues and limitations for Amazon RDS for MySQL](MySQL.KnownIssuesAndLimitations.md)\.

-## Deprecated MySQL on Amazon RDS versions<a name="MySQL.Concepts.DeprecatedVersions"></a>
+## Deprecated versions for Amazon RDS for MySQL<a name="MySQL.Concepts.DeprecatedVersions"></a>

 MySQL on Amazon RDS version 5\.1 is deprecated\.